December 11 – 12, 2025

 chonh@snu.ac.kr

-Dr. Cho’s team has been exploring potential antigens for vaccine development through animal model studies and clinical research on scrub typhus.
-Additionally, their research extends to virus-host cell interactions, particularly with emerging viral pathogens such as SFTSV, MERS-CoV, and SARS-CoV-2.
-By elucidating the fundamental mechanisms utilized by these emerging human pathogens, his work aims not only to contribute to effective strategies against severe infections but also to offer insights into the evolutionary development of our immune system.
-The ultimate objective of Dr. Cho’s research is the artificial engineering of immune structures through immunoarchitectonic approach, which aims to regulate our immune response to a variety of human diseases, including infections and cancers.
+Dr. Cho’s team investigates potential vaccine antigens through both animal model studies and clinical research on scrub typhus.
+Their research also delves into virus-host cell interactions, with a focus on emerging viral pathogens such as SFTSV, MERS-CoV, and SARS-CoV-2.
+By elucidating the fundamental mechanisms these pathogens employ, their work not only advances strategies for combating severe infections but also deepens our understanding of immune system evolution.
+Ultimately, Dr. Cho seeks to engineer immune structures through a novel approach termed immunoarchitectonics, aiming to regulate immune responses against a range of human diseases, including infections and cancers, by modulating the functional architecture of the immune system.

 Biography